-Unrestricted Net Position - Unrestricted net position includes resources derived from patient care and ancillary services, unrestricted gifts, royalties, and investment income.
+Unrestricted Net Position - Unrestricted net position includes resources derived from patient care and ancillary services, unrestricted gifts, and investment income.

 Restricted and unrestricted resources are tracked using a fund accounting system and are spent in accordance with established fund authorities.
 Fund authorities provide rules for the fund activity and are separately established for restricted and unrestricted activities.
 When both restricted and unrestricted funds are available for expenditure, the decision for funding is transactional based within the departmental management system in place at the Hospitals.
 For projects funded by tax-exempt debt proceeds and other sources, the debt proceeds are always used first.
-Both restricted and unrestricted net position include consideration of deferred outflows and inflows of resources.
+Both restricted and unrestricted net position include consideration of deferred outflows of resources and deferred inflows of resources.

-Revenue and Expense Recognition - Operating revenues and Ρ. expenses generally result from providing services and producing and delivering goods in connection with the Hospitals' principal ongoing operations.
+Q. Revenue and Expense Recognition - The Hospitals classifies its revenues and expenses as operating or nonoperating in the accompanying Statement of Revenues, Expenses, and Changes in Net Position.
+Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the Hospitals' principal ongoing operations.
 Operating revenues include activities that have characteristics of exchange transactions, such as charges for inpatient and outpatient services as well as external customers who purchase medical services.
 Operating expenses are all expense transactions incurred other than those related to capital and noncapital financing or investing activities as defined by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting.

 Nonoperating revenues include activities that have the characteristics of nonexchange transactions.
 Revenues from nonexchange transactions that represent subsidies or gifts to the Hospitals, as well as investment income and gain (loss) on disposal of capital assets, are considered nonoperating since these are either investing, capital, or noncapital financing activities.
 Health Care System assessments are presented separately after nonoperating revenues and expenses.

-Q. Net Patient Service Revenue - Patient service revenue is recorded at the Hospitals' established rates and includes all charges for inpatient accounts discharged after June 30, 2015, (less amounts previously recorded at June 30, 2015, for in house patients) and all charges on in house accounts and all charges for outpatient accounts registered after June 30, 2015.
+R. Net Patient Service Revenue - Patient service revenue is recorded at the Hospitals' established rates and includes all charges for inpatient accounts discharged after June 30, 2016, (less amounts previously recorded at June 30, 2016, for in house patients) and all charges on in house accounts and all charges for outpatient accounts registered after June 30, 2016.
 The difference between established rates and the estimated amount collectible is recognized as revenue deductions on an accrual basis and deducted from gross patient service revenue to report service revenue at net realizable value.
 Revenue deductions consist of charges for charity care, contractual allowances, avoidable and other losses, and bad debt.